RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 <td>It is a good practice to <strong>always put curly brackets</strong>, because it makes our code more readable and cleaner.</td>
 </tr></table>

-Here is an example when skipping curly brackets leads to confusion:
+Here is an example that skipping curly brackets leads to confusion:

 ![](assets/chapter-3-1-images/00.Brackets-tip-01.png)